Today is the first birthday of the miricle baby I posted about here. Go on over to her dad's blog and wish her a happy birthday!

 Here was a Jelly Fish.
 I loved trying to get a good picture of them.

-Here are the three of them looking and deciding what to touch.
 "Touch it with me..."
 My niece wanted to touch the Horseshoe Crab, but didn't have quite enough courage to do it alone.
 Her big brother was great and obliged without even a hint of giving her a hard time!

 Here is the 3 year old nephew.
 He was having a great time too!